chartjs/chartjs-plugin-annotation/README.md

 {
 	plugins: {
 		annotation: {
+			// Set this to false to hide all annotations (events will still trigger)
+			display: true, // (default)

 			// Defines when the annotations are drawn.
 			// This allows positioning of the annotation relative to the other
 			// elements of the graph.